 Sec.
 12-153.
-Notice to department of environmental quality.
+Notice to department of environmental qualityDepartment of Natural Resources and Environment.

-The city shall notify the state department of environmental quality of the adoption of this article.
-The city shall coordinate the processing of permit applications with the department of environmental quality, as required by Section 30307 of the Natural Resources and Environmental Protection Act, MCL 324.30307, as amended.
+The city shall notify the state department of environmental quality Department of Natural Resources and Environment -of the adoption of this article.
+The city shall coordinate the processing of permit applications with the department of environmental quality Department of Natural Resources and Environment, as required by Section 30307 of the Natural Resources and Environmental Protection Act, MCL 324.30307, as amended.